improsec/ImproHound/README.md

 **1. Set up your BloodHound database**
 1. [Install BloodHound](https://bloodhound.readthedocs.io/en/latest/#install)
+	> NB!
+The latest version of the Neo4j APOC plugin (4.2.X) is not compatible with the latest Neo4j version (4.3.X).
+Check the latest APOC version [here](https://github.com/neo4j-contrib/neo4j-apoc-procedures/releases).
+If a 4.3.X version has not beeen published yet, download the 4.2.9 version of Neo4j instead of the 4.3.X.

 1. Collect BloodHound data with [SharpHound](https://bloodhound.readthedocs.io/en/latest/data-collection/sharphound.html) in your AD
  	> Note this will generate noise in your AV, SIEM, etc.